 Skillshare is another online learning platform that offers classes across dozens of domains.
 There are currently about 32 quilting class options on Skillshare, including several highly rated options that are ideal for beginners.

 The courses on Skillshare tend to focus on specific projects instead of providing lessons that will touch on a wide range of quilting techniques.
 For example, a popular course option will teach you how to sew a Hexi quilt top by hand.
 This project-specific format will work well if Skillshare happens to have a quilt type you want to make.

 Skillshare has some user-friendly features that make the platform ideal for online learning.
 Each course includes a video preview, detailed user reviews, and a discussion forum.
 You can also see how many people have completed the course, author bios, and related classes.

 A Skillshare membership is more expensive than Creativebug because this platform offers more courses overall.
 However, Creativebug has more quilting courses in its library.
-For Skillshare, you’ll pay either about $15 a month or roughly $99 annually.
+For Skillshare, you’ll pay either about $19 a month or $99 annually.
 If you aren’t sure which of the two options to pick, consider enrolling in a free trial.

 Best Variety: iQuilt

 IQuilt’s specialty is quilting, and this company has spared no expense making sure its website is filled with quality online quilting classes.
 At present, more than 50 expert-lead courses provide exceptional detail.

 For instance, one of the best selling courses is on creating vibrant acrylic quilts.
 The class is broken down into seven lessons, and you can watch a video preview and read user reviews before you purchase.

 One unique feature on iQuilt is the gallery section of each course, where you can see an instructor and student gallery.
 It can be helpful to see how other students interpreted the course and translated that to a unique quilt design.